easerural188722/easeruralrepo/README.md

-The rise of capitalism in the 17th century was accompanied by the emergence of modern banking practices, including the issuance of paper money, letters of credit, and banking services.
+The spread of capitalism in the 19th century was accompanied by social upheaval, including labor strikes, protests, and the rise of socialist and labor movements advocating for workers' rights and social reforms.